Kane not a factor in Tottenham’s loss to Liverpool

 Kane was doubtful for the final because of an ankle injury in the 1-0 win over Manchester City in the first leg of the quarterfinals.

+“It was a decision (I made),” Tottenham coach Mauricio Pochettino said.
+“After a month and a half, I think he finished the game fresh, (but) he didn’t score.”

-He missed nine matches, and coach Mauricio Pochettino waited until the last minute before deciding whether to start him on Saturday.
+Kane missed nine matches after getting injured, and Pochettino waited until the last minute before deciding whether to put him in the lineup on Saturday.

+“I expected him to start,” said Liverpool defender Virgil van Dijk, who was named the man of the match.
+“When he said he was fit, it put the manager in a difficult position not to put him in the team.”

+Kane declared himself available for the final last week, saying he felt good and was ready to go.
+Pochettino had remained cautious, though, not guaranteeing the striker in the lineup until on Saturday.

 Kane’s replacement had been Lucas Moura, who proved decisive for the team in its run to the final.